FindMySchool LogoFindMySchool

 Behaviour is notably calm and respectful.
 The school gathers formally at York Minster each November for All Saints Day Mass and participates in other communal religious observances at English Martyrs Church, reinforcing a sense of belonging to something larger than school itself.
 The Ofsted inspection noted that "pupils care deeply for others" and "exude tolerance, respect and compassion".

-Attainment 8 (a measure of performance across eight key subjects including English, maths, and sciences) averaged 54.4, with Progress 8 at +0.52, indicating pupils make above-average progress from their starting points.
-The school ranks 964th in England for GCSE outcomes (FindMySchool data), placing it at the 79th percentile — well above the England average and reflecting solid, consistent value-added.
+Attainment 8 (a measure of performance across eight key subjects including English, maths, and sciences) averaged 53.7, with Progress 8 at +0.52, indicating pupils make above-average progress from their starting points.
+The school ranks 1,027th in England for GCSE academic outcomes (FindMySchool data), reflecting solid, consistent value-added.

 Subject strength is particularly notable in languages, further mathematics, sciences, and humanities.
 The school's former specialism in languages and performing arts (under the now-dissolved specialist schools programme) has left a lasting imprint on curriculum design and expectations.

-The sixth form achieves results in the top 25% of England schools (FindMySchool ranking).
-At A-level, the school's grades distribute as follows: 8% A*, 26% A, 32% B, meaning 66% of all grades achieved A*–B. This sits well above the England average of 47%.
+The sixth form achieves results in the top quarter of England schools on FindMySchool’s overall ranking.
+At A-level, the rounded grade distribution is 10% A*, 20% A, 30% B, meaning 70% of all grades achieved A*–B.

-The school ranks 563rd in England for A-level performance (FindMySchool data), placing it at the 79th percentile for sixth form learning.
-These figures consistently outperform local and regional alternatives and reflect the calibre of teaching and pupil engagement at this stage.
+The school ranks 522nd in England for A-level academic performance (FindMySchool data), with an overall sixth-form rank of 423rd.
+These figures remain strong nationally and reflect the calibre of teaching and pupil engagement at this stage.

 In recent cycles, eight students secured Oxbridge places (3 Oxford, 5 Cambridge), a meaningful achievement reflecting the intellectual ambition embedded in curriculum design.
 Beyond Oxbridge, Russell Group universities are routinely represented in sixth form destinations.
 The school's reputation for rigorous preparation for competitive university courses is well-earned.